Improved Predators set to face Maple Leafs

 “(Brodie) has been playing through something and got a few extra tests done,” Maple Leafs coach Sheldon Keefe said.
 “It’s something that is going to require a little bit of time to settle. … nothing too long.”

-Auston Matthews, who scored his 20th goal Sunday, did not practice Tuesday.
+Auston Matthews, who scored his 20th goal Sunday, did not practice Tuesday and has been ruled out of Wednesday’s game due to an undisclosed injury.

-“Maintenance day for him,” Keefe said.
-“We will see where he is at going into (Wednesday).
-Nothing we’re too concerned about at this point.”
+“I would say he is just day-to-day,” Keefe said on Wednesday.
+“He’s out there putting in lots of work and all that so he’s clearly not too far away.
+So he’s improving daily, we’ll see where he’s at for (Thursday against the host Detroit Red Wings).”

 Center Bobby McMann was promoted from the Toronto Marlies of the American Hockey League, where he had eight goals and seven assists in 17 games.
 He had three goals and three assists in three games last week and was named AHL Player of the Week.